Esser50K/Navigation-Unit/README.md

 <code>rosrun gmapping slam_gmapping scan:=scan</code>

-Run RVIZ and add: TF, Laser, Map (and connect to the relevent topics).
+Run RVIZ and add: TF, Laser, Map (and connect to the relevant topics).
 Driving the robot manually should produce the map.
 Save the map with:

 <code>rosrun map_server map_saver -f ~/map</code>

 Launch the modified RUR robot navigation node wch now looks at the Odom topic from the camera and the map:

 <code>roslaunch rur_navigation rur_navigation.launch map_file:=$HOME/map.yaml</code>